Alcohol Research Center Grants (93.891)

 Credentials/Documentation

 Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
-For other grantees, costs will be determined in accordance with HHS Regulations 45 CFR, Part 74, Subpart C, Section 74.27.
+For other grantees, costs will be determined in accordance with HHS Regulations 45 CFR Part 74, Subpart C, Section 74.27.
+OMB Circular No. A-87 applies to this program.

 Application Procedure

+This program is excluded from coverage under OMB Circular No. A-102.
+OMB Circular No. A-110 applies to this program.
 The standard application forms, as furnished by PHS must be used by grant applicants.
-An application kit is available on request from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-This program is subject to 45 CFR, Part 92 for State and local governments and Circular No. A-110 for nonprofit organizations.
+This program is subject to 45 CFR Part 92 for State and local governments and Circular No. A-110 for nonprofit organizations.

 Award Procedure